The Mushroom That Makes People Have the Exact Same Hallucination

 TLDR

-• Lanmaoa asiatica, a Yunnan edible mushroom, reliably causes identical “lilliputian hallucinations” of tiny elflike figures across cultures via an unknown non-psilocybin compound.
+• Lanmaoa asiatica, a Yunnan edible mushroom, reliably triggers lilliputian hallucinations (miniature elf figures) across cultures via an unknown non-psilocybin compound.

 Key Takeaways

-• Active compound is not psilocybin; hallucinations onset 12-24 hours after ingestion and can last long enough to require hospitalization.
+• The active compound is not psilocybin; onset takes 12-24 hours and trips can last long enough to require hospitalization.

-• Biologist Colin Domnauer confirmed L. asiatica identity via genetic testing; lab extracts cause dramatic behavioral changes in mice.
+• Biologist Colin Domnauer confirmed identity via genetic testing and observed dramatic behavioral changes in mice from L. asiatica extracts, pointing toward a novel fungal psychoactive.

 Hacker News Comment Review